dairin0d/cut-copy-paste/README.md

 * Align to view: if enabled, the pasted selection would be rotated to match the original orientation relative to the view.
 * Coordinate System: depending on this setting, geometry/bones would be pasted either in the absolute coordinates, or relative to the active object/bone.

-NOTE: currently cut/copy/paste operations are implemented only for objects.
+NOTE: currently cut/copy/paste operations are implemented only for objects and for mesh data.

 Installing
 ----------